Chilam-Yim/Amazon_Clone/README.md

-Unfortunately the website is not available currently but I am working on it.
-Stay tuned!
-Or you can download the zip file.
+To open the app, download the zip file.
 Open your terminal and type 'npm run start' to run the project on localhost/3000

 Disclaimer: This is an Amazon Clone for a demo only.
 No intention for stealing any personal information.
 Please do not leave your credit cards and name information.